 For some companies, such as grocery delivery services, the primary change required might be expanding where you are willing to deliver.
 The countryside is often neglected and frequently inhabited by the elderly, who are in the greatest need of home deliveries now.

 We are also seeing businesses changing gears altogether.
-Absolut Vodka are making hand sanitizer, IKEA are providing hospital beds, and car manufacturers are rushing to produce ventilators.
-These initiatives will hopefully provide much needed resources to fight the coronavirus while also preventing layoffs.
+Absolut Vodka is making hand sanitizer, IKEA is providing hospital beds, and car manufacturers are rushing to produce ventilators.
+These initiatives will hopefully provide much-needed resources to fight the coronavirus while also preventing layoffs.